We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Repositioning cruises to Seattle or Vancouver that pass by the Oregon Coast have a bad reputation for experiencing rough waters regularly.
 Specifically, the area between San Francisco and Astoria, Oregon but also all the way up the coast until you sail through the Straight of Juan de Fuca and ultimately enter the calm waters of the Salish Sea.

-How Calm Are Alaska Cruises vs. Caribbean?
+How Calm Are Alaska Cruises vs. the Caribbean?

 Caribbean waters are among the consistently calm cruise areas found anywhere in the world.
 However, cruises to Alaska, Coastal California, and the Mexican Riviera can have some pretty significant ocean swells - though typically far from anything that would be generally uncomfortable for most guests.
 However, if you have taken a Caribbean cruise before and felt issues with sea legs, swaying after disembarkation or a general feeling of discomfort due to the motion, then you should prepare accordingly and pack sea sickness remedies to help.

-With that being said, as someone who has been on nearly two dozen cruises across both the Caribbean and Pacific Coastal itineraries, this chart is somewhat deceptive.
+The vestibular system, which helps maintain balance, can be affected differently depending on the calmness of the waters.
+With that being said, as someone who has been on nearly two dozen cruises across both the Caribbean and Pacific Coastal itineraries, this comparison is somewhat deceptive.
 The simple reason for this is that while most Caribbean itineraries take place close to islands that are protected from ocean swells - Pacific cruises - in particular those to Alaska - have EXTREMELY CALM waters once you get into the inside passage, even though the waters west of Vancouver Island can sometimes be rough.
-Similarly, I find that the seas are far calmer in the triangle area between Cabo, Puerto Vallarta, and Mazatlan than the seas off the coast of Baja.

 Cruise Motion Sickness vs. Post-Cruise Swaying